Shiv Prasad Gupta

+Accomplishments

 The Hindi daily newspaper Aaj, a publication of Jnanamandal Limited, was started by Gupta in 1920 in order to facilitate the Indian struggle for freedom.
 Gupta was associated with the Indian National Congress as its treasurer for many years.
-He founded Mahatma Gandhi Kashi Vidyapeeth in Varanasi, which is now a university, to give a chance to those youth to complete their education, who had left their studies in between, to join the Indian struggle for freedom.
+He founded Mahatma Gandhi Kashi Vidyapeeth in Varanasi, which is now a university, to give a chance to the youth that left their studies and joined the freedom movement in India.
+Gupta donated one million rupees for this national educational institution.
 He built the Bharat Mata Mandir, in which a relief map of India is carved on marble.
 The temple was inaugurated by Gandhi in 1936.

 The total expenditure and arrangement for The First National Congress to be held at Varanasi in 1928 was done by Gupta at his residence Seva Upawan, a Heritage Building designed by Sir Edwin Lutyens for his friend Mr. Catley, the collector of Varanasi and bought by Rashtraratana Ji in 1916.
 It was renamed to Seva Upawan by Gandhi, which was synonym of the hospitality the people were offered here.
 The building exists in an area of 75000 sqft situated at the western bank of the river Ganges covered by 20 acre of appertained land.
 Rashtraratan Jee donated Rs.
 1,01,000/- as the first donation to build Benaras Hindu University for which a grand total of 50 lacs was collected under the instigation and leadership of Malviya Ji from the various Princely states and Industrial houses, in the beginning of the 20th century.

 Gandhi conferred upon Gupta the title of "Rashtra Ratna – Jewel of the Nation".